etfrer-yi/Journey-Of-Ten-Thousand-Steps/README.md

  2. What does a super-focused human look like?

 And this will document my process for finding the answers to these 2 questions.

+"The road to hell is paved by ten thousand individual steps.
+But so is the road to heaven."